Select Page

 2.2.
 Daily Routine

-Sachsenhausen was liberated by the Soviet Union on April 22, 1945, towards the end of World War II.
-Following liberation, the site was used by the Soviets as a prison camp until 1950.
-Eventually, Sachsenhausen became a memorial and museum, preserving the memory of the victims and educating visitors about the horrors of the Holocaust.
+Sachsenhausen was liberated by the Soviet Union in the last months of World War II on 22 April 1945.
+After the liberation, the site was employed by the Soviets as a prison camp up to 1950.
+Finally, Sachsenhausen turned into a memorial and museum dedicated to the victims and aimed at prompting people memorize the Holocaust tragedies.

 3.1.
 Memorial Site Features